Filming Your Playing

 - If you have a DIY Magnet, you can use that.
 When you mount it, try set it at a low enough fret to capture the hand and forearm in addition to the pick.

 - A tripod also works fine.
 With a little experimentation you’ll find an angle that’s flat enough to see the pick hitting the strings, but not so flat that the fretting fingers get in the way.
+It can be hard to get a good unblocked angle with a headstock cam, so aside from a Magnet a tripod may be your best bet!

 - Set your phone to slow motion video mode if you have that option.
 If you have multiple choices for this, choose 120fps.
 60fps is not fast enough to provide smooth slow motion, and the image quality will probably have significant “jello” artifacts.
 240fps requires lots of light, and is usually a more pixelated “lo-res” image.
 So 120 is the sweet spot.